 - Our western conservation grantmaking embraces the region west of the Rocky Mountains in the United States and Canada, and includes Alaska, but not Hawaii.

 - Our energy and climate grantmaking is global.

-- Our grants for clean transportation mainly support work in China, Mexico, Brazil, and the United States.
+- Our grants for clean transportation mainly support work in China, India, Europe, and the United States.

 - We fund the vast majority of our Climate and Energy strategy works though large grants to organizations like the ClimateWorks Foundation and the Energy Foundation, which in turn make smaller grants to a variety of organizations.